cameronpit/Unblocker/GUIDE.md

 ## Contents

-Note: These links do not work in GitHub mobile version.
+Note: These links do not work in the mobile version of the GitHub site.

 [Installing the app](#installing-the-app)